 I am also interested in methodological questions about what scholars — especially philosophers — are trying to do when they read Nietzsche (and other figures in the history of philosophy).
 I touched on this question briefly in my TLS review and it crops up indirectly in other reviews I have written about books on Nietzsche.
-But some of my work in progress treats these questions in a more direct and substantial way.
+But my paper on the use of the principle of charity when interpreting Nietzsche’s work treats this in a more direct and substantial way.

 “Some Third Thing”: Nietzsche's Words and the Principle of Charity

 The Journal of Nietzsche Studies 47: 2, Summer 2016, pp. 287-302

 The ‘principle of charity’ is often used to interpret figures in the history of philosophy.
 Roughly, it tells us not to interpret someone in a way that makes them look foolish, if there’s a way of interpreting them that doesn’t make them look foolish.
 After all, they probably meant the non-foolish thing.
 But in this article, I try to explain why I’m suspicious of the way that the principle of charity is used, especially when it is applied to a philosopher like Nietzsche.

 I also wrote a blog post, based on this article, but aimed at a general reader, for the Forum for European Philosophy.

 Journal of the American Philosophical Association (2015), Vol. 1, Issue 1, pp. 121-140